KJB420 Proteomics II

 Skills in laboratory work beyond KJB201 level.
 Protein chemistry, KJB310.
 We emphasize that the course requires will and ability to work independently and precisely with advanced biochemical methodology.

-Participation in all activities (August block and autumn parallel).
+Participation in all activities (January block and spring parallel).
 Approved journal, report and presentation of topic or article.

 Journal, presentation and thesis.